julienetie/maya/README.md

 ## 24

 A 24 column grid allows for detailed column structures that may become more complicated to maintain by nesting.
 If you really dislike the concept of 24 units, why not jump to pure.css and customise another.
-MaYa recommendsd pure.css because of it's size and reliability but feel free to use what you like.
+MaYa recommends pure.css because of it's size and reliability but feel free to use what you like.

 #### Grid naming convention